edgauthier/dotfiles/README.md

 Windows
 -------

-1. Copy contents of *.windows* directory to your user directory.
+1. Copy contents of *windows* directory to your user directory.
 1. Edit *_vimrc* and set **$DOTFILES** to the path of the cloned dotfiles repository.
 1. Edit *_gvimrc* and set **$DOTFILES** to the path of the cloned dotfiles repository.